 At ANLC, our trained and compassionate Advisors work with Birth Mothers looking to create an adoption plan.
 They ensure that Birth Mothers are supported throughout their adoption experiences and foster a relationship based on honest communication.
 This helps to establish a foundation of trust moving forward.

-Adoption agencies also need to focus on a healthy relationship with their Birth Mothers.
+Adoption agencies also need to focus on developing a healthy relationship with their Birth Mothers.
 Speak to the agency and discuss how they work with Birth Mothers and how they support them throughout the adoption process.